dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/roadmap.md

 We use the [Backlog Milestone](https://github.com/aspnet/EntityFrameworkCore/issues?q=is%3Aopen+is%3Aissue+milestone%3ABacklog+sort%3Areactions-%2B1-desc) in our issue tracker to maintain a detailed list of issues and features.
 Customers can comment and up-vote these.

 We tend to leave issues open that we reasonably expect we will work on at some point, or that someone from the community could tackle, but that does not imply the intent to resolve them in a specific timeframe until we assign them to a specific milestone as part of our [release planning process](#release-planning-process).

 If we do not plan to ever implement a feature, we will likely close the issue.
+An issue that we closed can be reconsidered at a later point if we obtain new information about it.

-All that said, plans can change: priorities can change, release schedules change, resources change… As in all software projects, everything is subject to change.
-We don’t have enough information about the future to be able to say that feature X will be resolved by time/release Y. Even an issue that we closed can be reconsidered at a later point if we obtain new information about it.
+All that said, we don’t have enough information about the future to be able to say that feature X will be resolved by time/release Y. As in all software projects, priorities, release schedules, and available resources can change at any point.

 ## Release planning process